Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-In partnership with the Bragg Creek Trails organization, we are collecting feedback to develop a new plan to improve and maintain trails, support recreation and protect natural ecosystems in the West Bragg Creek trail system.
+In partnership with the Bragg Creek Trails organization, we collected feedback on the draft West Bragg Creek Trails Master plan.
+This new plan will lead to improved and maintained trails, support for recreation and the protection of natural ecosystems in the West Bragg Creek trail system.

 The West Bragg Creek Trails Master Plan will provide an update to the All Seasons Trail Plan, as the level of trail use within the West Bragg Creek Provincial Recreation Area and Kananaskis Public Land Use Zone has grown and diversified over time.

-This work supports Alberta’s common-sense conservation plan and will align with the Trails Act to ensure that trails in the area can be enjoyed now and for years to come.
+This work supports Alberta’s common-sense conservation plan and aligns with the Trails Act to ensure that trails in the area can be enjoyed now and for years to come.

 Results under review